The Starving Games: Box office performance

 The film grossed $3,889,688 in the international markets.

 Reception

 The Starving Games received overwhelmingly negative reviews.
 Review aggregation website Rotten Tomatoes gives the film an approval rating of 0% based on 9 reviews, with an average score of 1.60/10.

 Joe Leydon of Variety called it a "stillborn spoof" and "desperately unfunny".

-Scott Foy of Dread Central rated it 1.5 out of 5 stars:

-"The printed word cannot fully express my dismay at having experienced this latest alleged comedy."
+Scott Foy of Dread Central rated it 1.5 out of 5 stars and wrote that "[t]he printed word cannot fully express my dismay at having experienced this latest alleged comedy."

 Gabe Torio of Indiewire wrote that the film "is as terrible as you think it is".

 Max Nicholson of IGN called it "a horrible, horrible piece of cinema that needn't be watched by any person ever".

 Fred Topel of CraveOnline rated it 1.5 out of 10 and called it "more of the same, only worse".